Faculty Bio: Joseph P. Viteritti

 Joseph P. Viteritti is the Thomas Hunter Professor of Public Policy and Chair of the Urban Policy and Planning Department at Hunter.
 He was the founding faculty chair of the Public Policy Program at Hunter’s Roosevelt House Public Policy Institute, and is a member of the doctoral faculty in education policy at the CUNY Graduate Center.

-He is recently the author of The Pragmatist: Bill de Blasio’s Quest to Save the Soul of New York (Oxford University Press, 2017), which chronicles the political career and tenure of the incumbent mayor.
+Most recently the author of The Pragmatist: Bill de Blasio’s Quest to Save the Soul of New York (Oxford University Press, 2017), which chronicles the political career and tenure of the former mayor.
 Written from a historical perspective, the book traces mayoral leadership through the rise, fall and regeneration of progressivism in New York City since the time of Fiorello La Guardia.

 Professor Viteritti has written or edited twelve books, and has published widely in social science journals, law reviews and popular media such as the New York Times, Washington Post, Nation, and Huffington Post.
 His work has been translated from English into four other languages and covers topics that include city politics, education policy, criminal justice, and law.